Transversal numbers of simplicial polytopes, spheres, and pure complexes: Preliminaries

 Let $\Delta$ be a PL $(d-1)$-sphere.
 If $\Delta$ contains an induced subcomplex $\overline{A}*\partial \overline{B}$, where $A$ and $B$ are disjoint nonempty subsets of $V(\Delta)$ with $|A|+|B|=d+1$, then we can perform a {\em bistellar flip} on $\Delta$ by replacing $\overline{A}*\partial \overline{B}$ with $\partial \overline{A}*\overline{B}$.
 The resulting complex is again a PL $(d-1)$-sphere.
 The following result due to Pachner \cite{Pachner} allows to easily search through the space of PL spheres.

 \begin{theorem} {\rm\cite{Pachner}} A simplicial complex $\Delta$ is a PL $(d-1)$-sphere if and only if $\Delta$ can be obtained from the boundary complex of a $d$-simplex by a finite sequence of bistellar flips. \end{theorem} It is worth noting that for $d\leq 4$, every simplicial $(d-1)$-sphere is PL; however, for $d\geq 6$ there exist simplicial $(d-1)$-spheres that are not PL.
+(To the best of our knowledge, the question of whether there exist simplicial $4$-spheres that are not PL remains a major open problem.)
 The reader is referred to \cite{Hudson,Lickorish} for additional background on PL topology.